Nature-based solutions

 Italy

-In 2021, Amazon committed €2 million to support Parco Italia, an urban forestry program that aims to plant 22 million trees across 14 metropolitan areas in Italy.
+In 2021, we committed €2 million to support Parco Italia, an urban forestry program that aims to plant 22 million trees across 14 metropolitan areas in Italy.
 This translates to one tree planted per city resident.
 Amazon's support for this project will help cities become more resilient to climate change by increasing urban biodiversity, improving air quality, and promoting urban cooling.

 Read more on Amazon News , opens in a new tab